ncmoliver/NbaPerformanceFeedbackModel/README.md

 ![Alt text](download.jpg)
-# 🏀 NBA Stats Conversational AI: Natural Language to SQL and Back! 🚀
+# 🏀 NBA Stats Conversational AI: Natural Language to SQL and Back!

 ## 🌟 Project Overview
 This project is designed to redefine how we interact with basketball statistics by using the power of Natural Language Processing (NLP) and SQL.
-Users can ask natural language questions about NBA stats, and the model will:
+This project also incorporates a user-friendly Gradio front-end, allowing natural language queries to be seamlessly translated into SQL commands using Llama LLM, executed against a database, and returned as user-friendly results.
+This model will:
 - Translate the question into an SQL query to pull data from a structured database.
 - Provide a natural language response with the results.